 The code governs all campuses of the university.
 Students attending regional campuses, centers, or institutes are advised to consult their local resources for additional information or rules pertaining to those locations.

 The university reserves the right to administer the code and proceed with the hearing process even if the student withdraws from the university, is no longer enrolled in classes, or subsequently fails to meet the definition of a student while a disciplinary matter is pending.
 The university may, within its discretion, place a hold or other notation on the student's transcript while the matter is pending.

-Students continue to be subject to federal, state, and local laws while at the university, and violations of those laws may also constitute violations of the code.
-In such instances, the university may proceed with university disciplinary action under the code independently of any criminal proceeding involving the same conduct and may impose sanctions for violation of the code even if such criminal proceeding is not yet resolved or is resolved in the student’s favor.
+Students continue to be subject to federal, state, and local laws while at the university, and violations of those laws may also constitute code of student conduct violations.
+In such instances, the university may proceed with university disciplinary action under the code of student conduct independently of any criminal proceeding involving the same conduct and may impose sanctions for the code of student conduct violation even if such criminal proceeding is not yet resolved or is resolved in the student’s favor.

 (C) Discrimination and harassment, including, but not limited to sexual misconduct, based on a protected class in any form is never acceptable.
-Students are responsible to know and adhere to university policy 1.15 and university policy 1.10, which can be found at http://policies.osu.edu.
-These policies, and not this code, govern the investigation, adjudication and resolution of protected class discrimination and harassment complaints.
+Students are responsible to know and adhere to the university's non-discrimination, harassment, and sexual misconduct policy found at https://policies.osu.edu.
+This policy and not this code of student conduct, govern the investigation, adjudication, and resolution of protected class discrimination and harassment complaints.